 Name of Journal:

 KIU Journal of Health Sciences (KJHS).
-KIU Journal of Health Sciences is published quarter yearly (January – March, April – June, July - September and October- December).
+KIU Journal of Health Sciences is published two times in a year (April-May and October-November).

 With regard to authorship guidelines, KJHS subscribes to the recommendations of the International Committee of Journal of Health Sciences Editors (ICMJE).
 Guidelines based on those of ICMJE are as follows: All persons designated as authors should qualify for authorship, and all those who qualify should be listed.
 Each author should have participated sufficiently in the work to take responsibility for appropriate portions of the content.
 One or more authors should take responsibility for the integrity of the work as a whole, from inception to published article.

 - substantial contributions to conception and design, or acquisition of data, or analysis and interpretation of data;